 The corresponding chapters of the book will be reading assignments as posted on the web.
-The actual order of topics may be different from the one listed below.

-- 1. Sampling, statistics and computer code (5 lectures)
+- 1. Sampling, statistics and computer code (4 lectures)

 - probability distributions, sampling and random numbers

 - organization of the computer code

 - Gaussian distribution

 - confidence intervals

 - order statistics and heapsort

-- MC simulations and bootstraping of

-- Bootstrapping of confidence limits of statistical investigations

 - functions and expectation values of random variables

 - sums of independent random variables and characteristic functions

+- linear transformation of random variables

 - the central limit theorem and binning

-- 2. Error analysis for independent random variables (4 lectures)
+- 2. Error analysis for independent random variables (5 lectures)

 - Gaussian confidence intervals and error bars

 - estimators of the variance and bias

 - statistical error bar routines

 - the Gaussian difference test

 - the χ^2 and sample variance distribution

 - Gosset's student distribution and student difference test

 - the error of the error bar and the variance ratio test (F-test)

 - When are distributions consistent? (χ^2 and Kolmogorov tests)

 - The jackknife approach

 - determination of parameters (linear and Levenberg-Marquardt fitting)

 - 3. Markov Chain Monte Carlo (6 lectures)

 - preliminaries: The canonical ensemble and the two-dimensional Ising model

 - lattice labeling

 - sampling and re-weighting

 - importance sampling

 - the Metropolis algorithm

 - the heath bath algorithm

 - illustrations of Monte Carlo simulations I: discrete systems

 - illustrations of Monte Carlo simulations II: continuous systems

-- Error analysis for Markov chain data (5 lectures)
+- 4. Error analysis for Markov chain data (4 lectures)

 - autocorrelations

+- integrated autocorrelation time and binning

+- self-consistent versus reasonable error analysis

-- integrated autocorrelation time and binning - analysis of MCMC data (examples)
+- analysis of MCMC data (examples)

 - comparison of MCMC algorithms

 - fitting of MCMC data

-- 5. Advanced Topics (6 lectures, the instructor will choose a subset)
+- 5. Advanced Topics (7 lectures, the instructor will choose a subset)

 - simulations of generalized ensembles

 - free energy and entropy calculations

 - event driven simulations

 - cluster algorithms

-- replica exchange method with MPI

-- checkerboard algorithms with MPI
+- molecular dynamics

+- hybrid Monte Carlo

+- kinetic Monte Carlo

+- large scale simulations

+- parallel computing

 - to be announced (may be influenced by students)

 - 6. Presentation of Final Projects (5 lectures, starting whenever the first project is ready)